 You get the same midcentury modern look and room for your player on top but with the bonus of six large storage areas for your vinyl.
 So lending itself well to a larger collection and, again, without compromising on style.

 The hard bit is deciding which one you want.
-Although, to make it easier, at least on your bank account, one has a sizeable discount right now.
+Although to make it easier, they are now in the sale.

 The original Ronda design is still available, and if you want one, it retails for £375.
-The small-sized Ronda is £210.
+But if you use the code WINTER you get 35 per cent off at the moment.
+That takes it down to around £240.
+A real bargain.

 Of course, I have done a top 60 record storage units round-up, just in case you want to check out other options for your LPs and singles.
 There are plenty of good ones right now.